jenna-jordan/jenna-jordan.github.io/_pages/books.md

 ## Reading now

+"Fundamentals of Data Engineering" by Joe Reis & Matt Housley :    The data engineer's bible - this book is a comprehensive overview of everything the modern data engineer needs to know in today's technology landscape.
+It goes into each part of the data engineering lifecycle and provides a framework for selecting the technologies & tools you need for your stack, and how to solve data engineering problems and build a robust architecture using best practices.
+Essentially, this is required reading for today's data engineers.

+"Agile Data Warehouse Design" by Lawrence Corr & Jim Stagnitto :    This book takes the "agile" software development methodology and applies it to data modeling for data warehouses - specifically focusing on Kimball's "dimensional modeling".
+Since both agile and dimensional modeling are two concepts I would like to learn more about, and I am a firm believer that data modeling is a fundamentally social process, this book seems like a perfect fit.

 "Data and Reality" by William Kent (2nd ed.)
 :    This book merges databases, philosophy, data modeling... it's a meditation on how we can capture an infinitely complex reality in finite data models that will themselves shape reality.
 As someone interested in the philosophy of information, this book is a must read.
 I learned about this book via [@hillelogram](https://twitter.com/hillelogram) on Twitter.